SUNSET OF FURMANKIND

 While the names were called, Jon stood with his housemates near the wall next to the registration desk.
 After several moments, he felt someone’s eyes upon him.
 He turned toward the counter and saw a young, dark-skinned woman studying him, but as soon as she noticed that he was looking back at her, she dropped her eyes.

 He stepped forward quietly and then motioned her toward him as the other registration clerk helped dole out room cards.
-The girl was hesitant, but swallowed deeply and approached him, remembering that no matter what he looked like, this was a customer.
+The girl was hesitant, but swallowed deeply and approached him, reminding herself that no matter what he looked like, this was a customer.

 “Do we frighten you?” he whispered just loud enough for her to hear, keeping his expression completely neutral.

-She almost seemed surprised that he spoke English, though the whispered pronunciation of his words through an altered jaw gave him a strange bit of accent.
+She almost seemed surprised that he spoke English, though the whispered pronunciation of his words through an altered mouth gave him a strange bit of accent.
 She swallowed again and nodded hesitantly.

 “Thank you,” she whispered back to him.
 “May I ask a favor?”
 She looked hesitant, but Jon already figured he knew what she wanted.
 He gave her a quiet nod and she reached out a tentative hand toward him.
 “May I… touch you?”